 I made my way along the old road to the back of Pevensey Bay, passed my old home where I spent many a happy hour at number 266 Coast Road.
 My dad had a bungalow right on the seafront and our back garden was the sea.
 I spent two happy years there, fishing and walking along the miles of open sand with him.
 At night I would let the sound of the waves rock me into blissful sleep and the fresh, salty smell of heaven would greet me each new day.
 To this day, I have never slept so well as I did by the sea.

 It had been a busy morning, what with mistaking a ram’s impressive ‘assets’, for a swollen wound, then dropping myself in it with a huge policeman.
 However, the real joy of the day, was the expression on the face of a lady when she saw something that had been lost to her for over 50 years; that gold, emerald and diamond ring had whisked her away on a journey through time, to visit a long forgotten aunt and her strange butler in their seaside home, to feel once more like a little princess.

 So what did you think?
 These are all true stories of my working travels over the years, do let me know: firstname.lastname@example.org

-If you would like to read more stories like this they are in my Random Threads trilogy.
+If you would like to read more stories they are in my Random Threads trilogy.